Phase Transition of the k-Majority Dynamics in Biased Communication Models: Phase Transition

-\paragraph*{Slow disruption} As far as it concerns the slow convergence regime, the proof is divided in two steps.
-We start with \cref{prop:subcritical-general}, an extension of \cref{prop:subcritical} that considers every starting configuration with $q>\mu_{p,k}$ (where $\mu_{p,k}$ is the unique point in $[\varphi^-_{p,k},1]$ for which $\Fpk{p}{k}^{\,'}(\mu_{p,k})=1$, see \cref{fig:qualplot}).
+The proof for the slow disruption regime is based on a concentration result of the \red density in large graph dynamics around the quantities appearing in the \emph{tree-process} described in \cref{sec:preli}.
+More precisely, \cref{prop:subcritical-general,prop:subcritical2} show that for every round $t\in\text{poly}(n)$ all the nodes in the graph have a fraction of neighbors in state \red which is asymptotically equal to $q_t$, as defined in \cref{eq:def-q}.
+That is to say that the \emph{tree-process} is a good uniform approximation of the actual graph process for every polynomial number of rounds.
+We start with \cref{prop:subcritical-general} which considers every starting configuration with $q>\mu_{p,k}$ (where $\mu_{p,k}$ is the unique point in $[\varphi^-_{p,k},1]$ for which $\Fpk{p}{k}^{\,'}(\mu_{p,k})=1$, see \cref{fig:qualplot}).
 For such values of the triple $(p,k,q)$ we can rely on the contraction property of $\Fpk{p}{k}$.

 \begin{proposition} Fix $q\in(1/2,1]$ and $p<\pkq$.
 Consider the \majority{k}{p}{\blue} starting from a random initial configuration in which each vertex is $\red$ independently of the others, with probability $q$.
 Define $\mu_{p,k}$ as in \cref{claim:L}.
-If $q\in(\mu_{p,k},1]$, then, for all $\gamma,K>0$,
+If $q\in(\mu_{p,k},1]$, then, for all constants $\gamma,K>0$, we have

-where the sequence $\{q_t\}_{t\geq 0}$ is defined recursively as in \cref{eq:def-q}. \end{proposition} \begin{proof} Fix $\gamma>0$ arbitrarily small.
+where the sequence $(q_t)_{t\geq 0}$ is defined recursively as in \cref{eq:def-q}. \end{proposition} \begin{proof} Fix $\gamma>0$ arbitrarily small.
 For all $t\geq 0$ and $v\in V$ consider the events

 We start at $t=0$ by computing the probability that the event $\event{}{0}$ occurs, i.e.,

 Fixed any $v\in V$, we look for a lower bound for the probability $\event{v}{0}$ which holds uniformly in $v\in V$.